 The need for financial coverage in the event of a premature death is very real.
-According to one study, 35 percent of U.S. households would feel adverse financial impacts within one month if a primary wage earner died.
+According to a study by financial services trade group LIMRA, 44 percent of U.S. households would feel adverse financial impacts within six months if a primary wage earner died.

 Now may be a good time to consider where you stand in terms of protection strategy.
 Is your coverage adequate to meet your family's long-term needs?
 Will it fulfill not only their current income needs, but also the ability to continue to pursue their own goals and dreams, such as a secure retirement or college education for their children?

 It's also important to stay up-to-date with coverage.
 “Your protection needs will evolve over time," says Carol Goetsch, senior product manager, annuities and insurance, at RBC Wealth Management-U.S. “What works in your younger working years may not be sufficient as you grow older."
 She suggests regularly reviewing your existing insurance coverage and making adjustments in accordance with changes in your own life.

 “It's important to recognize that life moves through stages, and your protection strategies should reflect that," she adds.

 Here are some of the issues to consider as you move through different stages of your life.

 1. Ages 20-29 – entering the working world

 Statistically speaking, young adults generally face a low death rate, but there is still a need to plan for the unexpected.